Keibert Ruiz Player Props: Nationals vs. Rays

-On Tuesday, Keibert Ruiz (on the back of going 0-for-3) and the Washington Nationals face the Tampa Bay Rays, whose starting pitcher will be Josh Fleming.
-First pitch is at 7:05 PM ET.
+On Wednesday, Keibert Ruiz (coming off going 0-for-3) and the Washington Nationals play the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+First pitch is at 1:05 PM ET.

 In his previous game he had a hitless performance (0-for-3) against the Rays.